rbc-wm-lab/ML-Full-Stack-Interview/README.md

 >You can do so by running ```curl ifconfig.me``` in your terminal or simply open [https://ifconfig.me/](https://ifconfig.me/ "ifconfig") in your web browser.

-## Task 1: Deploy and Run a Jupyter Notebook Server
+## Task 1: Deploy a Remote Jupyter Notebook Server

 In this task, you will need to set up a Jupyter Notebook on a remote server, and make sure all dependencies and requirements are satisfied.

 #### Server system
-By default, you will be provided a Ubuntu operating system.
-Feel free to suggest any other OS you prefer.
+By default, you will be provided a Ubuntu operating system on the remote instance.
+If you prefer another flavour of Linux, let us know.

 #### Login
 The remote server’s public DNS is: